FranceGall/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Console
 We can see a list of all Terraform commands by typing `terraform`

-### Prepare working directory for other Terraform commands:
+### Prepare working directory for other Terraform commands
 terraform       --> help

 #### Terraform init